CodeNeha2478/Business_Insights_360/README.md

 ## Finance View

 **Objective:**
-1. Analyze the financial health of ATLEC Hardware by exploring Profit & Loss metrics across customers, products, regions, and time periods.
+1. To analyze the financial health of ATLEC Hardware by exploring Profit & Loss metrics across customers, products, regions, and time periods.
-2. Identify trends, seasonal patterns, and profitability challenges to support data-driven business decisions.
+2. To identify trends, seasonal patterns, and profitability challenges to support data-driven business decisions.

 **Key Achievements:**
 - Highlighted **Net Sales growth of 140% in 2020** compared to benchmarks, while identifying areas of concern like **Gross Margin drop (-10%)** and **Net Profit decline (-0.85%)**.